Saltar al contenido principal

 The benefits of bronzer

-“The benefit of bronzer is creating that sun-kissed look without any harmful UV rays,” says celebrity makeup artist, senior beauty editor at We Are Jersey Magazine and noted beauty expert Nydia Figueroa.1 “You can also use it to bring back some color to your face once you have applied foundation, which can cover up your natural complexion.”
+“The benefit of bronzer is creating that sun-kissed look without any harmful ultraviolet (UV) rays,” says celebrity makeup artist, senior beauty editor at We Are Jersey Magazine and noted beauty expert Nydia Figueroa.
+“People can also use it to bring back some color to their face once they have applied foundation, which can cover up their natural complexion.”

 Matthew Waitesmith is the founder of Artis Brushes.
-The veteran makeup artist and former vice president of artist training and development at MAC Cosmetics explains that bronzer helps to create a more three-dimensional look and shape to the face.2 "When you apply only one shade of foundation to the entire face, you can look a bit artificial and flat," he says.
-"So bronzer helps remedy that."
+The veteran makeup artist and former vice president of artist training and development at MAC Cosmetics explains that bronzer helps to create a more three-dimensional look and shape to the face.
+"When someone applies only one shade of foundation to the entire face, they can look a bit artificial and flat," he says.
+"Bronzer helps remedy that."

-Choose the right shade of bronzer for your skin tone
+Choose the right shade of bronzer for any skin tone

-Beauty influencer Rose Siard, cofounder of Rose and Ben Beauty, shares a great way to pick out your bronzer shade.
-She says to think about how your skin looks after a day spent outdoors.3 "If the high points of your face naturally deepen, golden undertones might be your best bet.
-If you tend to turn pink after exposure to the sun, you may want to stick with a rosier bronzer."
+Beauty influencer Rose Siard, cofounder of Rose and Ben Beauty, shares a great way to pick out a bronzer shade.
+She says to think about how the skin looks after a day spent outdoors.
+"If the high points of someone's face naturally deepen, golden undertones might be their best bet.
+If someone tends to turn pink after exposure to the sun, they may want to stick with a rosier bronzer."

-In terms of the exact shade you choose, Figueroa explains that opting for a bronzer that’s two to three shades darker than your natural skin tone is best.
+In terms of the exact shade someone picks, Figueroa explains that opting for a bronzer that’s two to three shades darker than their natural skin tone is best.

-Unsure what your undertone is?
-Waitesmith has a trick.
-"One easy way to remind yourself of your natural undertone is to pull down your lower lip and look at the tissue on the inside surface of your lip and gums," he says.
-Another option is to look at the underside of your wrist.
-If your veins look greenish, you likely have warm skin.
-If they look blueish, you likely have a cooler undertone.
+If someone is unsure what their undertone is, Waitesmith has a trick.
+"One easy way for someone to learn their natural undertone is for them to pull down their lower lip and look at the tissue on the inside surface of their lip and gums," he says.
+Another option is to look at the underside of their wrist.
+If the veins look greenish, they likely have warm skin.
+If the veins look blueish, they likely have a cooler undertone.

-Aside from the shade of the undertone, you should also consider the amount of pigment in the bronzer formula, notes Waitesmith.
+Aside from the shade of the undertone, makeup lovers should also consider the amount of pigment in the bronzer formula, notes Waitesmith.
 A formula with light pigment may be easier to use.
-This is because it can be tough to thin down or wipe away product when you've added too much.
-"If you want more of an effect, add another layer," he says.
+This is because it can be tough to thin down or wipe away product when someone has added too much.
+"If someone wants more of an effect, they can add another layer," he says.

-Note that the amount you use will change by season.
-"I don't think you need to swap out that product during the year," Waitesmith says.
-But in the months of the year where your skin goes lighter, use less of the bronzer.
-In the sunny months, wear a little more to match where the rest of your skin tone is, he suggests.
+Note that the amount used will change by season.
+"I don't think people need to swap out that product during the year," Waitesmith says.
+But in the months of the year where the skin may get a bit lighter, use less of the bronzer.
+In the sunny months, wear a little more to match where the rest of the skin tone is, he suggests.

 Choose the right bronzer formula

 Convenience might also play a role.
-Powder bronzer, "is easy to use and quicker than cream because you don't need as much work to blend it out," Figueroa says.
+Powder bronzer "is easy to use and quicker than cream because they don't need as much work to blend it out," Figueroa says.
 Meanwhile, gel bronzer is ideal for anyone with mature skin or those who prefer more subtle applications.
 The formula tends to be much lighter, she adds.
+Stick bronzers are also an option.

 Bronzer application skin prep